microsoft/ELL/docs/tutorials/Getting-Started-with-Image-Classification-in-Cpp/index.md

 [Windows] ren d_I224x224x3CMCMCMCMCMCMC1A.ell model.ell
 ```

-Next, download the file of [category names](https://github.com/Microsoft/ELL-models/raw/master/models/ILSVRC2012/categories.txt) that correspond to this model into the `cppTutorial` directory.
+Next, download the `categories.txt` file from [here](https://github.com/Microsoft/ELL-models/raw/master/models/ILSVRC2012/categories.txt) and save it in the `cppTutorial` directory.

 ```shell
 curl --location -o categories.txt https://github.com/Microsoft/ELL-models/raw/master/models/ILSVRC2012/categories.txt
 ```

+This file contains the names of the 1000 categories that the model is trained to recognize.
+For example, if the model recognizes an object of category 504, we can read line 504 of `categories.txt` and see that the name of the recognized category is `coffee mug`.

 There should now be a `model.ell` file and a `categories.txt` file in the `cppTutorial` directory.